kod2337/TextToSQL/README.md

 # 🧠 Text-to-SQL Assistant

-A natural language AI assistant that converts user questions into **SQL queries** and executes them on a relational database.
+A natural language AI assistant powered by **LangChain** and **Groq** that converts user questions into **SQL queries** and executes them on a relational database with intelligent, conversational responses.

 ## 🚀 Quick Start